Versailles Fall/Winter 2024

 Concept Development

-I selected Versailles, France as my inspiration, focusing on its opulence, symmetry, and historical detailing.
+I selected Versailles, France, as my inspiration, focusing on its opulence, symmetry, and historical detailing.
+I chose Versailles because I had recently visited the palace and fell in love with its architecture and details.
 I created a concept/mood board that explored architecture, gardens, ornamentation, and color palettes associated with the palace and its surroundings.

 Symbol & Color Creation